+Antivirus The On Off Off buttons allow you to enable or disable the antivirus in your filter rule.

+This analysis is only run on HTTP, FTP, SMTP, POP3 protocols and on their variants in SSL.
+It can be configured for each of these protocols in the menu Application protection > Protocols.

-Antivirus The On <!-- Off @ buttons allow you to enable or disable the antivirus in your filter rule.
-1 NOTE This analysis is only run on HTTP, FTP, SMTP, POP3 protocols and on their variants in SSL.
+Sandboxing The On •/ Off • buttons allow you to enable or disable sandboxing (malicious files) in your filter rule.
+(1) NOTE Enabling this option requires the use of the Kaspersky antivirus. (i) NOTE This analysis is only run on HTTP, FTP, SMTP, POP3 protocols and on their variants in SSL.
 It can be configured for each of these protocols in the menu Application protection > Protocols .
-Sandboxing The On 9 / Off 9 buttons allow you to enable or disable sandboxing (malicious files) in your filter rule. () NOTE Enabling this option requires the use of the Kaspersky antivirus.
-1 NOTE This analysis is only run on HTTP, FTP, SMTP, POP3 protocols and on their variants in SSL.
+Antispam The On 9/ Off buttons allow you to enable or disable the antispam in your filter rule.
+(1) NOTE This analysis is only run on SMTP, POP3 protocols and on their variants in SSL.
 It can be configured for each of these protocols in the menu Application protection > Protocols .

-Antispam The On Off () buttons allow you to enable or disable the antispam in your filter rule 1 NOTE This analysis is only run on SMTP, POP3 protocols and on their variants in SSL.
-If can be configured for each of these protocols in the menu Application protection > Protocols .
-HTTP Cache On / Off buttons allow you to enable or disable the HTTP cache in your filter rule.
+HTTP Cache ©0n/ @0ff buttons allow you to enable or disable the HTTP cache in your filter rule.
 This feature makes it possible to memorize all types of resources when visiting websites, so that they do not need to be downloaded again from the internet during new visits, even for different clients.
 However, this mode is recommended only for internet links with low bandwidth or for which access is restricted to a limited number of websites.
 This feature is available only for models equipped with a hard disk.
 1 NOTE This option only applies to HTTP and HTTPS traffic if SSL inspection has been enabled.
 The total amount of data that can be memorized is 100 MB on the disk and 1MB in RAM.
 The maximum size of a resource that can be memorized is 32 KB.
-The tracking or memorized resources and cache management can be viewed in Realtime Monitor (Dashboard).
-URL filtering To enable this filtering method, select a URL filter profile from the suggested profiles.
-SMTP Filtering To enable this filtering method, select an SMTP filter profile from the suggested profiles. profiles.
-In the second FTP Filtering The On ()/ Off () buttons allow you to enable or disable FTP filtering in your filter rule, corresponding to the FTP commands defined in FTP plugin ( Protocols module).
-SSL filtering To enable this filtering method, select an SSL filter profile from the suggested profiles.
+The tracking of memorized resources and cache management can be viewed in Realtime Monitor (Dashboard).
+URL filtering SMTP Filtering To enable this filtering method, select a URL filter profile from the suggested profiles.
+To enable this filtering method, select an SMTP filter profile from the suggested profiles. i NOTE Selecting the SMTP filter policy also enables the POP3 proxy in the event the filter rule allows the POP3 protocol.
+FTP Filtering The On The On The Off The buttons allow you to enable or disable FTP filtering in your filter rule, corresponding to the FTP commands defined in FTP plugin ( Protocols module).